1712n/dn-institute/content/attacks/posts/2023-06-06-Harmony’s Horizon.md

 ## Attackers

-The FBI announced on January 23, 2023, that the Lazarus Group and APT38, North Korean organizations, were responsible for the breach.
-The FBI stated that the hackers, identified as "cyber actors associated with the Democratic People's Republic of Korea," utilized a malware campaign called "TraderTraitor" in the Harmony attack.
-On January 13th, the attackers attempted to transfer 41,000 ETH (equivalent to $63.5 million) through 11 transactions to extract tokens from the bridge.
-However, a portion of the stolen funds was frozen and recovered by exchanges when the hackers tried to convert them into Bitcoin.
-The remaining unrecovered funds were subsequently transferred to 11 Ethereum addresses.
+The FBI has officially announced that the Lazarus Group and APT38, North Korean organizations, were responsible for the breach.
+The FBI also shared that the hackers, identified as "cyber actors associated with the Democratic People's Republic of Korea," utilized a malware campaign called "TraderTraitor" in the Harmony attack.

 ## Losses